camunda/camunda-docs/docs/reference/bpmn-workflows/data-flow.md

 If the job worker expects the variables in a different format or under different names then the variables can be transformed by defining _input mappings_ in the workflow. _Output mappings_ can be used to transform the job variables before merging them into the workflow instance.

-## Variable Scopes vs. Token-Based Data
+## Variable scopes vs. token-based data

 A workflow can have concurrent paths, for example, when using a parallel gateway.
 When the execution reaches the parallel gateway then new tokens are spawned which execute the following paths concurrently.